10 Myths About Breastfeeding

 Parenting information is often spread from word of mouth, as is misinformation.
 Or it might be that we make assumptions about a situation that is incorrect.
 There are a number of mistaken beliefs related to breastfeeding.

 Specialise in infant sleeping problems, feeding aversion and tube weaning....
 View Profile

 FALSE: Many mothers assume that breastfeeding will come naturally and therefore will be easy.
 This is not always the case.
 Breastfeeding comes instinctively to most (but not all) babies; however for mothers breastfeeding is a learned skill.
 A skill that can be learned through 'trial and error' or learned from others with knowledge and experience in breastfeeding.

 2. Doctors know about breastfeeding

 RARELY: Occasionally a doctor may hold a special interest in breastfeeding and undertake additional education in this specialized area.
 However, very few doctors see this as relevant to their professional role.
 With some exceptions, doctors generally have very limited understanding of the practical aspects of helping a nursing mother to overcome breastfeeding difficulties.
 Sadly, it is often doctors who provide nursing mothers with misinformation regarding breastfeeding, which can lead to unnecessary weaning.

-FALSE: Nursing mothers are frequently told "it\'s not possible to overfeed a breastfed baby" but again this is not entirely true in every situation.
-If your baby is healthy and content he\'s not overfeeding.
+FALSE: Nursing mothers are frequently told "it's not possible to overfeed your baby" but again this is not entirely true in every situation.
+If your baby is healthy and content he's not overfeeding.
 He may be gaining large amounts of weight and/or spit up occasionally and this can be perfectly normal.